twkm/BACONstrip/README.md

 ## Documentation

-Learn how to use the default framework styling, or customize it using Sass at <http://baconstrip.caliston.com>
+Learn how to use the default framework styling, or customize it using Sass, at <http://baconstrip.caliston.com>